-Meghalaya!
-Untouched by the harshness of the modern day vulnerability, this beautiful land (one of the Seven Sisters of the Northeast India) has continued to nurture every little gift of nature in all its magnificence.
+Meghalaya Travel Guide!
+Untouched by the harshness of the modern-day vulnerability, this beautiful land (one of the Seven Sisters of Northeast India) has continued to nurture every little gift of nature in all its magnificence.

 In today’s post, I will tell you about this heavenly place in India that definitely deserves a visit at least once in your lifetime.

 Meghalaya has been blessed by nature in abundance.
 Crystal clear rivers, beautiful pleatues, and pine-covered hills tumbling waterfalls, virgin forests… all of these only add to its majesty.

 It is not only an abode of phenomenal natural beauty but is also the cradle of the rich cultural and traditional heritage of the Khasi, Garo, and Jaintia tribes.